-2.2.3 Initial dilution using the nutrient concentrations
+Initial dilution using the nutrient concentrations 2.2.3

-The lowest dilution expected to occur at the Bunbury outlet based on measurement of in-water nutrient concentrations was 1:64 for total phosphorus (Table 2.2).
-The most conservative estimate of initial dilution was the average initial dilution modelled via VPLUMES, which was 1:568 and it will be used in calculations below.
+The lowest dilution expected to occur at the Bunbury outlet based on measurement of in-water nutrient concentrations was 1:91 for nitrate+nitrite (Table 2.2).
+The most conservative estimate of initial dilution was the average initial dilution modelled via nutrient concentrations, which was 1:91 and it will be used in calculations for non-bioaccumulating toxicants and total toxicity of the mixture (Section 2.2.5 and Section 2.2.6).

-Parameter Undiluted TWW concentration (μg/L) Surface maximum1 (μg/L) Surface background 2 (μg/L) Minimal initial dilution achieved 3
+Parameter Undiluted TWW concentration (μg/L) Surface maximum1 (μg/L) Surface background2 (μg/L) Minimal initial dilution achieved 3

-Total ammonia 4300 27 1.5 169
+Total ammonia 3000 12 1.5 286

-Nitrate+nitrite 3600 57 1 64
+Nitrate+nitrite 1000 15 4 91

-Total phosphorus 8000 58 2.8 145
+Total phosphorus 2000 13 1 167